-On the 27th of April, Amsterdam, and Holland, will once again turn into one giant party to celebrate our Kings birthday.
-Kings day is one of the best days of the year.
+On the 27th of April, Amsterdam turns into one giant party to celebrate our Kings birthday.
+Kings Day is one of the best days of the year.
 It’s our favourite and also this year it’s gonna be legendary!
-Here are our 10 tips for Kings day in Amsterdam:
+Discover the best tips for Kings Day in Amsterdam.

 It doesn’t matter what you wear as long as it’s orange!
 From orange tuxedo’s to orange burkas, anything orange will do!

 Having a party with a lot of people is fun.
 But being able to move is more fun!
-We’d recommend avoiding these places.
+We recommend avoiding these overcrowded places.

 During Kings day the shelves at the liquor aisle will be mostly empty.
 You’ll probably only be able to get high percentage craft beer.
 If you prefer local beers like Hertog Jan, Grolsch, Bavaria, Amstel or Heineken buy it the day before Kings day.
 At party locations throughout Amsterdam you will only be able to buy watered down beer for a hefty price, possibly combined with long waiting-lines at the bars.
 Our advice is to buy a couple of six packs, a kilo of ice and a cooling bag.
 All available at the normal super markets like Albert Heijn, Deen, C1000, Jumbo, etc.

 Drinking beer is fun and all, but is it really fun when your completely wasted at two o’clock in the afternoon?
 You have all day/ evening/ night so take it easy and enjoy all the (party) people, music and scenes.
 You’ll love it!

 Locals from all over the country come to Amsterdam to party.
 Some of them throw stuff in the canals – “just for fun”.
 A harsh reality for bikes and other valuables in Amsterdam.